gius-mas/ReLighting-spaces/README.md

 # ReLighting spaces - Training daylight access cognition in combinatorial spatial assemblages using Reinforcement Learning
 This repository contains RL models an GH-definitions from the paper "ReLighting spaces - Training daylight access cognition in combinatorial spatial assemblages using Reinforcement Learning" by Giuseppe Massafra, Alessio Erioli presented on the FMA 2024 Conference.
-This repository contains both source code for Python and GH-definition tu use RL-trained agents involved in combinatorial process to build spatial assemblies with adaptive control over daylight condition.
+This repository contains both source code for Python and GH-definition tu use RL-trained agents involved in combinatorial process to build spatial assemblies with adaptive control over daylight access conditions.

 # Installation
 Install Anaconda.